Skip to content

 fn (RawElement) set_inner_tag #

-set_inner_tag sets the inner tag of the RawElement into inner_tag.
-If its already set, it would return error.
-Use force_set_inner_tag instead to force it.
+set_inner_tag sets the inner tag of the RawElement into inner_tag value.
+If it has been already set, it would be an error until you setting force flag into true value to replace the old one.

 fn (RawElement) inner_tag #